-Usually one of the best ways to manage anxiety is to make some specific adjustments to your lifestyle: maybe it could be reducing or giving up stimulants like tea and coffee, taking up exercise or changing a workout routine and learning mindfulness techniques.
+Usually, the best way to deal with anxiety is to make some specific adjustments to your lifestyle: maybe it could be reducing or giving up stimulants like tea and coffee (caffeine anxiety), taking up exercise or changing a workout routine and learning mindfulness techniques.
 The solution is very individual in each case and it could be a combination of different approaches.

-Many doctors would recommend Cognitive Behavioural Therapy (CBT) and some form of relaxation like yoga to help manage anxiety, after taking a detailed medical history.
+Many doctors would recommend Cognitive Behavioural Therapy (CBT) and some form of relaxation like yoga to help you on controlling anxiety, after taking a detailed medical history.
 You can find a discussion on Sophrology and CBT in this interview for Living by Euronews.
 In a nutshell, it’s all about shifting one’s thinking, going from a negative perspective to a more positive and supportive one.

 When anxiety is not related to a specific condition that requires medication, it can be tackled with specific techniques that rely on breathing, relaxation and visualisation.

-Sometimes anxiety shows up as a panic attack – a temporary but frightful glitch with shortness of breath and heart palpitations, these sensations can be common for most when a stressful event or public speaking slot is approahing.
+Sometimes anxiety shows up as a panic attack – a temporary but frightful glitch with shortness of breath and heart palpitations, these sensations can be common for most when a stressful event or public speaking slot is approaching.
 The main feeling is thinking you are out of control of the situation.
 Other times anxiety can develop into headaches and it may not be obvious to see the link between the two.
-The solution is to learn different techniques to help calm down when the first symptoms of anxiety start to appear and then trying to reduce the frequency of attacks, or, ideally, remove them completely.
+The solution is to learn different coping strategies and stress management techniques to help you calm down when the first symptoms of anxiety start to appear and then try to reduce the anxiety and the frequency of its attacks, or, ideally, remove them completely.
 It is worth remembering that anxiety is a response mechanism and we can choose our response to an event mindfully.

 Using Mindfulness to Manage Anxiety

-Mindfulness practices are often recommended to help manage anxiety.
-They teach us to unlearn behaviours that can negative effects on our well-being and replace them with ones that will support us in our daily life.
+Mindfulness practices are often recommended to help manage stress and anxiety.
+They teach us to unlearn behaviours that can have negative effects on our well-being and replace them with ones that will support us in our daily life.

 Mindfulness doesn’t need to be complicated – it’s as simple as focusing on your breathing, using your tummy instead of your chest to take in the air, and slowly letting it out.
 It is a very effective exercise and the beauty of it is that you can practise it anywhere and any time you need to feel more grounded.